 Instructions

-- Spray a large Dutch oven with cooking spray and place over MEDIUM heat.
+- Coat the bottom of a Dutch oven with a little olive oil and place over MEDIUM heat.
 Add the ground beef and pork.
 Crush and stir with a large spoon to break up until fully cooked, about 10 minutes.
 Use a slotted spoon to transfer the cooked meat to a dish and set aside.
 Drain the grease from the Dutch oven.

-- Add olive oil to the empty Dutch oven and place it over MEDIUM heat.
-Add the carrots, celery, onion, and parsley.
+- Add 2 tablespoons olive oil to the empty Dutch oven and return it to MEDIUM heat.
+Add the onion, carrots, and celery.
 Cook , stirring occasionally, for about 5 minutes, or until the vegetables have softened but not browned.
-Add the garlic and 1 teaspoon of salt.
+Add the parsley, garlic and 1 teaspoon of salt.
 Stir well.

-- When ready to serve, boil pasta according to package directions.
-Drain and return to hot pan.
-Add desired amount of the bolognese and combine.
-Sprinkle in some grated Parmesan cheese and stir.
+- When ready to serve, boil the pasta according to the package directions.
+Drain the pasta (reserve a little pasta water) and return it to the hot, empty pan.
+Add the desired amount of the Bolognese and toss to combine.
+If the sauce has thickened more than you'd like, add a splash or two of pasta water to loosen it up a bit.
+Sprinkle in some grated Parmesan cheese, if desired.

-- Transfer to a serving dish and sprinkle with additional Parmesan, if desired.
+- Transfer to bowls and serve with additional Parmesan.

 Nutrition information is automatically calculated using generic ingredients, and is an estimate not a guarantee.
 For more accurate results, please refer to the labels on your ingredients at home.